7.1 – Overview

 - India follows the free-float market capitalization method to construct the index.

-- There are sector-specific indices which convey the sentiment of specific sectors.
+- There are sector-specific indices that convey the sentiment of specific sectors.

 Hi sir, very excellent initiative by zerodha.